Sell Your Mineral Rights in DeWitt County, TX

 How a Mineral Rights Sale Actually Works

-You Get an Offer (or You Reach Out)
+You Get an Offer — or You Request One

 Closing and Payment

-Recording with the DeWitt County Clerk
+Recording at the DeWitt County Clerk's Office in Cuero

-Texas Pooling Rules
+Texas Doesn't Require Forced Pooling

 Texas Severance Tax